Strategy ONE

 • CA Certificate: Click Select a File, select your certificate file, and click Open.

-For more information on creating a certificates, see Central Credential Provider Web Service Configuration.
+For more information on creating certificates, see Central Credential Provider Web Service Configuration.

 6. Click Save.